Randomization Inference of Heterogeneous Treatment Effects under Network Interference: Empirical Application

+Tables \ref{apply1}–\ref{apply3} report p-values for tests of the null hypotheses evaluated at each exposure value, using the H\'ajek absolute ratio of variance statistic and the \textit{CRI-CI} procedure with $\gamma=0.0001, B=399$ and confidence interval grid size of 151.
+To conduct joint inference across exposure values, one may apply the standard multiple-testing procedures (MTPs) that control either the family-wise error rate or the false discovery rate; see \citet{romano2010multiple} for an overview of MTPs.

-Tables \ref{apply1}-\ref{apply3} reports the p-values of the test for $H_0$, $H^{\Pi}_0$ and $H^{X,\Pi}_0$ respectively.
-In each table, we display the p-values (at a $5\%$ significant level) using the two test statistics and our proposed techniques to handle nuisance parameters.
-For robustness, we also report the p-values at different values of the tuning parameter $\epsilon.$ From Table \ref{apply1}, we fail to reject the null hypothesis of constant treatment effect across the population.
-Both test statistics (testing approaches) and techniques assert that the effect of the type of information session on the decision to buy the weather insurance policy does not vary across households.
-Based on the decision from the test of $H_0,$ we should also fail to reject $H^{\Pi}_0$ and $H^{X,\Pi}_0.$ Our results in Tables \ref{apply2}-\ref{apply3} corroborate this decision.
+Based on the p-values in Table \ref{apply1}, we fail to reject the null hypothesis of constant treatment effect across the population.
+As a result, there may be no heterogeneous effect on the decision to purchase weather insurance among participants in the second round.
+Based on the decision from the test of $H^{\tau}_0,$ we must also fail to reject $H^{\Pi}_0$ and $H^{X,\Pi}_0.$ The p-values in Tables \ref{apply2}--\ref{apply3} corroborate this assertion.